 3. Help build a diverse student body

 Although diversity is becoming increasingly important across a broad range of programs, the state of health care in under-represented communities and the fact that patients prefer to receive treatment from a provider who looks like them have propelled medical schools and health sciences programs to consider demographic factors.
 The AAMC’s core principles of holistic applicant review even encourages the consideration of race and ethnicity when “aligned with mission-related educational interests and goals associated with student diversity; and when considered as a broader mix of factors.”

 Research also shows that mission-based holistic applicant review helps to meet diversity goals.
 For example, Oakland University William Beaumont School of Medicine brought in a significantly higher than expected number of women, traditionally under-represented, first generation, and self-identified disadvantaged applicants to interviews by considering non-cognitive attributes and their alignment with the program’s mission.
 The study noted that many of these individuals would have been excluded if the program relied on cognitive metrics alone to inform interview selections.

 Learn how to implement mission-based applicant review

-If you’re interested in learning how to implement this type of process and how programs have found success with it, attend the 2021 Admissions Summit.
-The following two sessions on June 7 will help you identify the right tools and data points for holistic review that closely align with your mission:
+If you’re interested in learning how to implement this type of process and how programs have found success with it, then watch these presentations from the 2021 Admissions Summit: